 You could choose a product with a bunch of anti-oxidant nutrients all in one such as this product from Thorne.

 What to Do if You Already Have (or Suspect You Have) a Blood Sugar Imbalance

 Because it can be difficult to get your blood sugar levels back on track, I have designed the Stress Remedy Program, a 7 or 21-day program that includes diet advice and recipes, special shakes and supplements, and daily tips.
 So you could, if you like, follow the exact menu and recipes outlined in the program through the entire 21-day program, for less, or for longer.
 The idea is for the program to help you get comfortable and confident with what and how to eat in a way that keeps your blood sugar balanced, while also helping you lose weight (if needed), reducing stress, oxidative stress and inflammation.

 If you do better with one-on-one support, you may want to set up a phone or in-person consultation with me where I can review your diet, your blood-work, and help you implement these changes.
 You can set up a time for us to meet here.

 I’ve also created a special package JUST for clients with oxidative stress, which can help ensure you are more likely to succeed in preventing diabetes from developing, or managing your diabetes better so it doesn’t take control of your health and your life.
-It’s called the Oxidative Stress Consultation Package, and you can find out more about it here.
+It’s called the Autoimmunity Solutions Package, and you can find out more about it here.